 Regenerative therapies also speed up recovery by reducing inflammation.
 Inflammation is an important part of the healing process, as it brings growth factors and other cells to the area to begin the healing process.
 However, inflammation can also result in tenderness, pain, swelling, and reduced joint function, especially if it is chronic.

 In addition, when tissue heals, it usually produces scar tissue.
 Scar tissue formation increases even more with constant inflammation.
 Scar tissue is made up of connective tissue, and it doesn’t have the same strength, flexibility, or overall functionality as the original tissue.
 Regenerative medicine helps to reduce chronic inflammation, reducing the amount of scar tissue formation and helping to restore total functionality to the affected tendons.

-Plasma and stem cell treatments are also more effective than surgical options, especially for partial rotator cuff tears.
+Plasma and Biologics treatments are also more effective than surgical options, especially for partial rotator cuff tears.
 These therapy options are minimally invasive, whereas surgical procedures involve more tissue irritation, longer recovery times, and increased rehabilitation.
 They also require patients to be put to sleep with anesthesia, making the procedure itself much longer.

 Regenerative therapies show a ton of promise in the field of tendon repair, especially when it comes to the shoulder.
-Injuries to this area are very common, and plasma and stem cell therapies provide a minimally invasive, safe, and effective option compared to the surgical procedures normally used to repair tendon damage.
+Injuries to this area are very common, and plasma and Biologics therapies provide a minimally invasive, safe, and effective option compared to the surgical procedures normally used to repair tendon damage.
 If you want to know how we can help you, please call us at 480-860-8998 or contact us through the website!